Conan the Adventurer (1992 TV series): Plot

-Conan by then had gone to claim his Star Metal sword to attack Wrath-Amon and his followers.
-When the Star Metal sword got near Wrath-Amon, it disrupted his magic and showed his reptilian face.
-To this, he said "Those who see the true face of Wrath-Amon must perish!" (this scene is similar to one in the film).
-Having chased away the wizard, Conan then turned to his family and swore in the name of their god Crom to find a way of releasing them from the spell.
+Conan by then went to claim his Star Metal sword to attack Wrath-Amon and his followers.
+When the Star Metal sword gets near Wrath-Amon, it disrupts his magic and shows his reptilian face.
+To this, he says "Those who see the true face of Wrath-Amon must perish!".
+After chasing away the wizard, Conan turns to his family and swears in the name of their god Crom to find a way of releasing them from the spell.

 Conan's adventures thus begin as he searches Hyboria looking for a way to cure his family and free the land from Wrath-Amon's rule.
 Wrath-Amon's henchmen are also shapeshifting Serpent Men.
-When Conan's Star Metal sword is close enough to them, it broke the spell that disguised them and revealed their true form to be Serpent Men.
-When Star Metal made contact with the Serpent Men, it banishes them to the Abyss with Set.
-Spies and agents of Set and Stygia, many of them also Serpent Men, were present in many cities, nations and tribes throughout the land in the age of Conan.
+When Conan's Star Metal sword is close enough to them, it breaks the spell that disguises them and reveals their true form to be Serpent Men.
+When Star Metal makes contact with the Serpent Men, it banishes them to the Abyss with Set.
+Spies and agents of Set and Stygia, many of them also Serpent Men, are present in cities, nations and tribes throughout the land in the age of Conan.

 As compared with the original Conan stories and the Marvel Comics such as King Conan, Conan Saga, Conan the Barbarian and Conan the King, the cartoon Conan displays a higher degree of modern morality.
 While the original Conan is a thief, a killer, and a philanderer, the cartoon Conan has more in common with sword-wielding children's cartoon characters such as He-Man.
 At one point, he refuses to join a pirate crew on the grounds that it is wrong to steal, he refuses to strike unarmed or defeated opponents.
 He is a kind and caring character, albeit a little naive, who stands up for his friends and what he sees to be right and is very respectable.
 The show also reduced the violence of the original to levels deemed suitable for the younger target audience, deliberately making the Serpent Men "banished" with any touch of the heroes' weapons rather than actually struck.